ricktu288/ray-optics/CONTRIBUTING.md

 - All natural language texts in the scene should be either in English or in Chinese when submitting by email.
 - Avoid programmatically-generated large arrays of objects if possible (try using the "Module" feature instead).
 - Avoid using rays in non-optical ways (e.g. purely geometrical measurements, backward ray tracing) if possible.
+- To keep the style consistent, please use the default theme and font.

 **Method 1: By e-mail**

 1. Save you work as a `.json` file using the "Save" button (or use "Copy Shareable Link").
 If your work contains a background image (which can be loaded with "Open"), it should be in a separate file.
-2. Send the files (or link) to ray-optics@phydemo.app.
-Include the title of your work, a description of your work (to show on the webpage), and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).
+2. Send the files (or link) to ray-optics@phydemo.app with the subject "Gallery submission: [title of your work]".
+In the body of the email, include a description of your work (to show on the webpage), and your name to appear on the [list of contributors](https://phydemo.app/ray-optics/about).

 **Method 2: Via GitHub** (preferred if you use GitHub)